The Joint Gromov Wasserstein Objective for Multiple Object Matching: Conclusion

 \section{Conclusion}

 In this paper, we formulate a novel variant of the Gromov-Wasserstein distance specifically designed to calculate a dissimilarity measure between two collections of mm-spaces, which we call the \emph{Joint Gromov-Wasserstein} (JGW) objective.
 We prove several theoretical properties of this new variant and analyze its behavior by showing useful results in the partial isomorphism and point sampling scenarios.
 Furthermore, we propose a method to adapt existing algorithms designed for computing the entropic regularized Gromov-Wasserstein distance to approximate the solution of our formulation in practice.
-Finally, we conduct extensive experiments testing our method on partial matching, shape matching, and cryo-EM density map alignment tasks.
-Our experiments suggest that JGW is applicable to a wide range of problems, significantly outperforming classical partial and unbalanced variants, including mPGW \cite{chapel2020partial}, PGW \cite{bai2024efficient}, and UGW \cite{sejourne2021unbalanced} with particularly strong performance when matching multiple distributions.
-We also show that JGW is effective for image matching and cryo-EM density map alignment, making it a suitable alignment method for cryo-EM model-building applications where multiple chains must be matched simultaneously.
+Extensive experiments on partial matching, shape matching, and cryo-EM density map alignment tasks suggest that JGW is applicable to a wide range of problems, significantly outperforming classical partial and unbalanced variants with particularly strong performance when matching multiple distributions.
+In particular, we suggest JGW as an effective alignment method for structural biology and atomic model-building applications, where multiple chains must be matched.

 Among the potential directions for improving our method, we first mention that the choice of approximation algorithm significantly affects the quality of the transportation map, which is crucial for applications involving continuous data types such as shape matching and cryo-EM density map alignment.
-Our formulation of JGW can adapt most existing approximations and relaxations developed for the original Gromov-Wasserstein distance using a similar approach, including the methods introduced in \cite{li2023convergent, chapel2020partial} and one of the three linear lower bounds in \cite{memoli2011gromov}.
+Our formulation of JGW can adapt most existing approximations and relaxations developed for the original GW distance using a similar approach, including the methods introduced in \cite{li2023convergent, chapel2020partial} and one of the three linear lower bounds in \cite{memoli2011gromov}.
 In the context of cryo-EM, while our results suggest that the present approach is suitable for model-building applications, further validation on additional structures with different approximation methods is needed.
-Finally, it would be valuable to test the method's ability to handle highly heterogeneous alignments by partitioning the source map and aligning its constituent parts.
+Finally, in a more practical scenario, it would be important to test the method's ability to handle heterogeneous alignments by aligning a source map with separately produced parts.